 Companies rebuilding their workforces need to apply strategic, data-driven approaches if they are to survive and thrive in the ‘future’ of work.
 We take a look at how enterprise can map their internal skills and competencies and align their next steps.

-When the global pandemic hit in early 2020, the effects were immediately - if unevenly - felt across all industries, as unemployment rates skyrocketed.
+When the global pandemic hit in early 2020, the effects were immediately – if unevenly – felt across all industries, as unemployment rates skyrocketed.
 Businesses closed under the strain of lockdowns and decreased revenue.
-Fast forward to the end of 2021, the global economy is starting to turn around, companies are eager to rehire their workforce and launch initiatives to make up lost financial ground.
+However, the global economy is starting to turn around, and companies are eagerly rehiring their workforce and launching initiatives to make up lost financial ground.

 Many companies are now at a crossroads where they face several essential questions: What roles are integral to company success now and in the future?
-What core competencies are necessary for these?
-Is there a way we can define and standardize the skills our staff need for business success?
+What core competencies are necessary for future resiliency?
+Is there a way to define and standardize the skills our staff need for business success?

-Creating 'codified skills' is organizational-speak for the process of identifying and standardizing key competencies underlying the most important roles within a company and, wherever possible, creating internal ways of measuring and training for these competencies.
+Creating ‘codified skills’ is organisational speak for identifying and standardizing key competencies underlying the most critical roles in a company.
+It also includes, wherever possible, creating internal ways of measuring and training for these competencies.

-In its most precise form, this involves not only designating a priority skill but determining a concrete level of proficiency needed in that skill for an employee to execute their role optimally.
-Companies can then utilize their codified skills as the basis for forming a workforce that possesses the competencies they need.
-And, ideally, they can use the people they already have to fill these in-demand roles.
+This involves not only designating a priority skill but determining a concrete level of proficiency needed in that skill for an employee to execute their role optimally.
+Companies can then utilize their codified skills to form a workforce that possesses the competencies they need.
+And ideally, they can use the people they already have to fill these in-demand roles.